dbc60/blog/content/note/basic-html.rst

 Block versus Inline Elements
 ============================

 There are two important categories of elements in HTML.
 They are bock-level elements and inline elements.

-Block-level elements form a visible clock on a page -- they will appear on a new line form whatever content went before it, and any content that goes after it will also appear on a new line.
+Block-level elements form a visible clock on a page -- they will appear on a new line after whatever content went before it, and any content that goes after it will also appear on a new line.
 Block-level elements tend to be strucural elements on the page that represent, for example, paragraphs, lists, navigation menus, footers, etc. A block-level element wouldn't be nested inside an inline element, but it might be nested inside another block-level element.

 Inline elements are those that are contained within block-level elements and surround only small parts of the documment's content, not entire paragraphs and groupings of content.
 An inline element will not cause a new line to appear in the document, they would normally appear inside a paragraph of text, for example an ``<a>`` element (hyperlink) or emphasis elements such as ``<em>`` or ``<strong>``.

 .. note::

     HTML5 redefined the element categories.
+See
-See `Element content categories <https:// html.spec.whatwg.org/multipage/indices.html#element-content-categories>`_.
-These
+    `Element content categories <https://
-    definitions are more accurate and less ambiguous than the ones that went before, but they are a lot more complicated to understand than "block" and "inline".
+    html.spec.whatwg.org/multipage/indices.html#element-content-categories>`_.
+These definitions are more accurate and less ambiguous than the ones that went before, but they are a lot more complicated to understand than "block" and "inline".

 .. note::